There are few things more important than finding the right place to live.

 For example, are there fitted wardrobes, or will you have the joy of assembling flat-pack furniture?
 Is there an attic or cellar where you can keep things that won’t fit anywhere else?

 Where will you keep the vacuum cleaner or your bike?

 This sort of thing might not seem important, but it can make a real difference when you can’t find a home for all your belongings.

 7 - Figure out where your car will live

 You might have found your perfect home, but if there’s no driveway you’ll need to think about where you’ll park your car.

 It may be that residents’ parking restrictions apply, in which case you’ll need to apply for a permit.
 Check how much this will cost and also scope out how many spaces are available near to your property.

 The last thing you’ll want is to have to drive around for ages looking for somewhere to park whenever you come home.

 When you do move, remember to tell your car insurance company about your change of address – not doing so could invalidate your policy.
 And be sure to shop around when it comes to renewal – your new postcode could be viewed in very different ways by competing insurers.

-And, of course, you’ll need to sort out home insurance – buildings and contents if you’re buying, just contents if you’re renting – at your new address.
+You’ll need to also sort out home insurance – buildings and contents if you’re buying, just contents if you’re renting – at your new address.

 8 - Stake your claim